-- Trustee responsibilities & key DC legislation
+- Trustee responsibilities and key DC legislation.

-- Artificial Intelligence in DC
+- Artificial Intelligence in DC.

-- How the Trustee can improve Value for Members
+- How the Trustee can improve Value for Members.

-- Alternatives to annuities for Money Purchase pensions
+- Alternatives to annuities for Money Purchase pensions.

-- Sustainable Investment
+- Sustainable Investment.

-- ESG Developments
+- ESG Developments.

-- Investment in a Coronavirus world
+- Investment in a Coronavirus world.

-Additionally, the Trustee receives quarterly updates on topical pension issues from their investment advisers.
+Additionally, the Trustee receives quarterly updates on topical pension issues from their investment advisers, Scheme Actuary and attendance at external industry events is encouraged.

 All the Trustee directors are required to commit to completing the training, either at the relevant meetings or by personal study.
-The majority of the Trustees have completed the Pensions Regulator's Trustee Toolkit (an online learning programme, designed to help trustees of occupational pension Funds meet the minimum level of knowledge and understanding required by law), with the remaining Trustee directors having started the Toolkit, but not yet completed all of the modules.
+The majority of the Trustee directors have completed the Pensions Regulator's Trustee Toolkit (an online learning programme, designed to help trustees of occupational pension funds meet the minimum level of knowledge and understanding required by law), with the remaining Trustee directors having started the Toolkit, but not yet completed all of the modules.
 Regular training is provided on aspects of the Trustee Knowledge and Understanding requirements.
 Other training relates to topical items or specific issues under consideration and during the Fund year.